Secure Ordering | Free Shipping | Best Quality | Best Prices

 Iron, Magnesium, Vitamin D, and Zinc Deficiencies in Children Presenting with Symptoms of Attention-Deficit/Hyperactivity Disorder [PMC4928738]

-• General Micronutrients: multivitamins provide a balanced approach to supplementation, particularly beneficial for children who are picky eaters or have dietary restrictions, ensuring they receive the necessary nutrients for their developmental and cognitive needs.
+- General Micronutrients: Julia Rucklidge, PhD is a top researcher in multivitamin supplementation in ADHD.
+In this video, she explains the research her team has done on multivitamins in ADHD.
+Multivitamins provide a balanced approach to supplementation, particularly beneficial for children who are picky eaters or have dietary restrictions, ensuring they receive the necessary nutrients for their developmental and cognitive needs.
 Researchers also found, “Micronutrients improved overall function, reduced impairment and improved inattention, emotional regulation and aggression”.
 [PMC7779340] [PMC5153567] [PMID: 31343273] [PMC8782920] [PMID: 24482441]

 Other Supplements Used in ADHD